 The NGEP is aligned to the international agreements that the RGoB has agreed to and ratified.

 The Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) is an international treaty adopted in 1979 by the United Nations General Assembly.
 Bhutan ratified the CEDAW on 31 August 1981.
-Article 10 (25) of the Constitution provides that “existing International Conventions, Covenants, Treaties, Protocols and Agreements entered into by Bhutan, shall continue in force”.
+Article 10 (25) of the Constitution provides that “existing International Conventions, Covenants, Treaties, Protocols and Agreements entered into by Bhutan, shall continue in force.”
 This recognizes CEDAW as the deemed law of the country.

 The Beijing Platform for Action (BPfA) was agreed by the governments of the world in 1995 at the United Nations Fourth World Conference on Women in Beijing, China.
 The document includes 12 critical areas of concern, each with its own strategic objectives and actions.
 The critical area on institutional mechanisms for the advancement of women in particular provides for formulation a visible national policy on gender mainstreaming.